 Due to the limited understanding, Jews assumed he was saying blasphemous things by calling himself, God.
 As a result, they made various accusations against him leading to his crucifixion.

 There used to be no tangible evidence that the Roman governor Pontius Pilate and the Jewish priest Joseph Caiaphas ever existed.
 Both of them were the main officials present in the trial and making decisions regarding the crucifixion of Christ.

-In 1961 archaeologists discovered a block of milestone that had the name “Pontius Pilate Prefect of Judea” words written on it.
+In 1961 archaeologists discovered a block of milestones that had the name “Pontius Pilate Prefect of Judea” words written on it.
 Then in 1990, an ossuary (bone box) was found that had an inscription of Caiaphas.
-It was confirmed to be authentic by the mainstream archaeologists.
+It was confirmed to be authentic by mainstream archaeologists.

 According to the Jewish tradition of the first century AD, the bones of the deceased have to be transported from burial caves to limestone boxes called ossuaries one year after their death.
 The tradition was changed shortly after the destruction of the Jewish temple in 70 AD.

 The skeptical scholars believed that the crucified corpse of Jesus was buried in a shallow grave reserved for executed criminals.
 In 1968, building contractors unexpectedly uncovered an ancient burial site with 35 bodies in Giv’at ha-Mivtar, a Jewish neighborhood in northeast Jerusalem.